Skip to content

 • High humidity and frequent precipitation

-• Rivers as central transportation and livelihood arteries
+• Rivers as central transport and life arteries

 • Seasonal flood periods in many lowland areas